Learn AA Step 2 Explained: Higher Po...

 FAQs

 Step 2 of Alcoholics Anonymous means coming to believe that help outside yourself can support your recovery.
-This “power greater than yourself” can be spiritual, personal, or community-based—it does not have to be religious.
+This "power greater than yourself" can be spiritual, personal, or community-based.
+It does not have to be religious.

-A: No. While some people view Step 2 through a religious lens, AA does not require belief in God.
+No. While some people view Step 2 through a religious lens, AA does not require belief in God.
 Many people define their higher power as the AA group, nature, shared values, or the recovery process itself.

-A: Struggling with Step 2 is common, especially early in recovery.
-Staying open-minded, talking with a sponsor, and listening to others’ experiences can help you find a concept that feels authentic and supportive over time.
+Struggling with Step 2 is common, especially early in recovery.
+Staying open-minded, talking with a sponsor, and listening to others' experiences can help you find a concept that feels authentic and supportive over time.

 Return to Resource Library